 See, this is shaping up to be something of a face-off.
-Last year, Activision went with Call of Duty: WWII.
+In 2017, Activision went with Call of Duty: WWII.
 It was a response to Call of Duty: Infinite Warfare tanking and a return to form.
 One might wonder if it is something a little too similar.
 Are we seeing too much of the same thing bombarding people?
 Could too much WWII be an overkill and cause problems for Battlefield V?

 There are different answers to this sort of question.
 WWII was a major event, with plenty of stories, fronts, and theaters.
 But, the focus in these games does tend to be the North American and European armies.
 Considering we just saw such tales in Call of Duty: WWII, and done very well in it might I add, the prospect of going through a similar story again in Battlefield V could be exhausting.
 Sure, the natural progression from last year’s WWI setting to WWII is something to consider, but is it not keeping things fresh enough?

 After all, both Call of Duty and Battlefield have a tendency to pull back to WWII quite often.
 If things go as the rumors say, Battlefield V will be the fourth WWII installment in the series, alongside Battlefield 1942, Battlefield 1943, and Battlefield Heroes.
 Call of Duty is an even more egregious abuser of the setting, with Call of Duty, Call of Duty: Finest Hour, Call of Duty 2, Call of Duty: Big Red One, Call of Duty 3, Call of Duty: Roads to Victory, Call of Duty: World at War, and Call of Duty: WWII.
 While such installments do show a substantial demand, perhaps there is also a bit of fatigue mixed in there as well.